mattermost/mmctl/docs/mmctl_user_list.rst

   -h, --help           help for list
-      --page int       Page number to fetch for the list of users --per-page int   Number of users to be fetched (default 200)
+      --page int       Page number to fetch for the list of users --per-page int   Number of users to be fetched (default 200) --team string    Team name to get users of

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~